-What is the status of the title?
+What is the status of the car's title?

 But there are things the buyer can do for free and without the vehicle identification number.

-Ask the seller for as much as they know about the car's history, and be sure to verify that it has a clear title.
-That means that it isn't stolen, been declared a total loss by an insurance company, or anything that could raise suspicions.
+Ask the seller for as much as they know about the car's accident history, and be sure to verify that it has a clear title.
+That means that it isn't stolen, been declared a total loss by a car insurance company, or anything that could raise suspicions.
 Terms like "junk," "flood," "branded," or "salvage" indicate there's more to the history of the vehicle.
 Then verify this history with one of the history report sites.

 Be wary of cars sold by both car dealerships and Craigslist private sellers that have liens or loans on them.
 Those are easier to purchase if you can pay off the loan in full, but transferring the finance plan from one owner to another can be loaded with one-time fees or outright impossible.

 Find out from the lender holding the vehicle's title how much transferring the car loan will cost and if you're pre-approved for it.

 Cars with salvage, junk, flood, or other damage-related titles have been declared total losses by an insurance company.
 The cost to fix the vehicle by an approved collision repair site with manufacturer-grade parts would exceed the Kelley Blue Book value.
 This could raise a red flag.

 That doesn't necessarily mean it's not worth buying.

 While they obviously will not come with a warranty, salvage-titled vehicles can be repaired to a high standard using used parts or replicas pieces that don't affect the operation and are safe.
 It may not be factory new, but it can save thousands off the price of the vehicle.
 That's especially the case with older cars or higher-mileage examples that would significantly lower value at a car auction than a similar model with typical age and miles with similar depreciation.